abedinjoynul07/abedinjoynul07/README.md

 # 💫 About Me:
-I am currently working as a Software Engineer
+I am currently working as a Software Engineer at BJIT Ltd.

 ## 🌐 Socials: